A keen researcher of various superstitions across Southeast Asia.

 The "Jenglot" is a mysterious and popular entity in Indonesia.
-It is shaped like a small human and it is not known whether the Jenglot is real a demon or the creation of folklore.
-One thing is clear, many Indonesians believe that the Jenglot possesses mysterious powers.
+It is shaped like a small human, and it is not known whether the Jenglot is a real demon or the creation of folklore.
+One thing is clear; many Indonesians believe that the Jenglot possesses mysterious powers.

 Appearance of the Jenglot

 Jenglot, according to folklore, mysteriously appeared in Pulau Jawa, Indonesia, in the year 1997.
 It was argued that the entity could be found in many places, like underground, on the branches of a tree, or even on rooftops of houses.
 Jenglot looks like a mini version of a cachexic man and is equipped with sharp jaws, long fingernails, and long flowing hair.

 Sharp jaws, long flowing hair, and long fingernails are characteristic of the Jenglot which make it a menacing creature

 Food and Nourishment

 Jenglot is believed to belong to the vampire family because its main nourishment comes from the blood of animals or humans.
 The owner of the Jenglot must feed the creature with a drop of their blood each day.